Petteri Koponen: Coaching career

 Between 2022 and 2024, Koponen worked as a junior coach in the EuroLeague Next Generation invitational tournament and was with the coaching staff of Helsinki Basketball Academy team HBA-Märsky in Finland.

 Koponen joined the coaching staff of the San Antonio Spurs for the 2024 NBA Summer League.

 On 4 July 2024, Koponen was named the head coach of the New Zealand Breakers in the Australian National Basketball League (NBL) on a two-year deal.
 Koponen led Breakers to a flying start in the league, and at the start of November after the 113–79 away win over Melbourne United, they were sitting in the top spot with a 6–2 record.
 The away win against Melbourne marked also the team's first away victory at the John Cain Arena since 2018.
 The Breakers went on to finish in second-to-last place with a 10–19 record.

 On 7 April 2025, Koponen was confirmed by the new ownership group as the Breakers' head coach for the 2025–26 NBL season.
+The Breakers finished outside the finals spots in seventh at the end of the regular season but won the inaugural NBL Ignite Cup Final.
+On 28 February 2026, he parted ways with the Breakers.